SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

 ---

+- So there is a difference between objects and primitives in that primitives are coerced to objects when needed?
+  So there is a difference in the value of a variable based on how it has been initialized, i.e. through a literal or a constructor? and when object level functionality is needed , the value is converted/coerced to the object implicitly!?

 - Understand how the local variable (or constant? or global?) `argument` works, what it contains and how it can be used when given to every function invocation.

 - LS seems to make a difference between variable shadowing and dynamic typing in the following way: